 1,535,135 doses have been administered in Arkansas to date, according to CDC figures.

 Arkansans in Phases 1-A, 1-B and 1-C became eligible for the vaccine on March 16.

 The first doses of the coronavirus vaccine were administered in Arkansas on Dec.
 14, 2020.
 Walgreens and CVS pharmacies contracted with the federal Department of Health and Human Services in October, and their inoculations of long-term care facilities began in Arkansas, and nationwide, on Dec.
-28. The companies then plan to offer the vaccine at pharmacies, possibly in February 2021.
+28.

 Health care workers, long-term care facility residents and staff, emergency medical services and law enforcement or firefighters who serve as first-responders, some correctional health care workers and other employees are eligible.